 - Don't smoke.

 - Maintain adequate nutrition and a low-fat diet.

 - Obtain early treatment for syphilis.

-- Follow your treatment program to control high blood pressure.
+- Follow your treatment program to control high blood

 - Reduce stress.